-Folded Storm is the third in an ongoing series of transformations of the everyday that take on the basic needs to human survival- eating, sleeping, getting dressed.
-Previous performances dealt with actions such as sleeping (when Dotan offered her own bed as an immersive overnight sleeping performance) and dressing (when she launched a fashion label based on one-to-one dressmaking performances named Que sal mah).
+Folded Storm is the third in an ongoing series of transformations of the everyday that reflects on the basic needs to human survival- eating, sleeping, getting dressed.
+Previous performances dealt with actions such as sleeping (when Dotan offers her own bed as an immersive overnight sleeping environment) and dressing (her recently launched fashion label based on one-to-one dressmaking performances named Que sal mah).